custos-vault-agent/.github/profile/README.md

 | Creator | Register an agent, pause it, resume it, revoke it, change the allowance and the period, change marketplace visibility | Change the fee rate, the drawdown, the utilization, the yield source, or the agent wallet after registration |
 | Agent wallet | Call `executeSwap` on allowlisted markets, within the allowance and the utilization cap | Deposit, redeem, or transfer shares |
 | Subscriber | Deposit, redeem, and transfer shares | Do anything else |

+### What a subscriber must trust

+The creator selects the agent wallet, and a contract cannot prove that the two are different people. `registerAgent` refuses only the wallet of the creator itself.
+A creator with a second wallet can therefore control both roles.

+The vault does not depend on that check.
+These rules apply to every agent wallet:

+- The agent can only call `executeSwap` on a market that the upgrade authority allowed.
+- Each swap stays inside the `allowance` for the period and inside `maxUtilizationBps` of `totalAssets()`.
+- A single swap that moves the share price down by more than `maxDrawdownBps` reverts.
+- The circuit breaker pauses the vault after a drawdown from the high water mark.
+- The creator earns a fee only above the high water mark.
+- A subscriber can redeem at any time, also when the vault is paused or revoked.
+- No role can move the funds of a vault to an address of its own.

+The creator still sets the fee rate, the drawdown limit, the utilization cap, and the yield source at registration, and these values never change afterwards.
+The creator can change the allowance and the period at any time, and a higher allowance takes effect at once.
+Read these values before you deposit.

 ## How a vault works